psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 ```
 ## The Sixty-fifth Meeting of The British Association, Ipswich, September, 1895

-An article in *Nature*, [52, pp. 370–371, August 15th, 1895](https://www.nature.com/articles/052370a0), decribed the progress of arrangements for the fortchoming sixty-fixth meeting of the Bitish Association:
+An article in *Nature*, [52, pp. 370–371, August 15th, 1895](https://www.nature.com/articles/052370a0), described the progress of arrangements for the fortchoming sixty-fixth meeting of the Bitish Association:

 > THE arrangements for the meeting of the British Association at Ipswich this autumn are making rapid progress.
 The General Election somewhat interrupted the preparations of the local secretaries, but the excitement being now over, general attention in the locality is again centred on the coming visit of the Association, and great efforts are being made in the town and neighbourhood to ensure the success of the meeting.